 - Tips – While not mandatory, if your movers do a good job you should tip them.
 The general rule is to tip around $4-5 per person for each hour of work.
 So for a small one bedroom apartment that took around 4 hours, you should tip each person around $20.

-- Insurance – professional NYC movers offer basic insurance for moving, but it won’t really help if they somehow break or lose your expensive items like cameras and TVs.
+- Insurance – professional NYC movers offer basic moving insurance, but it won’t really help if they somehow break or lose your expensive items like cameras and TVs.
 If you have a lot of precious artwork, electronics, etc. You should invest in a third party insurance that will cover you for the full estimated cost of the items.

 Moving Quote Terminology